 May, 1790.
 In proportion, however, as lenity and mitigation were extended to inability and helplessness, inasmuch was the most rigorous justice executed on disturbers of the public tranquillity.
-Persons detected in robbing gardens, or pilfering provisions, were never screened because, as every man could possess, by his utmost exertions, but a bare sufficiency to it was to cut off the daily morsel, and toast it on a fork before the fire, catching the drops which fell on a slice of bread, or in a saucer of rice.
-Our flour was the remnant of what was brought from the Cape, by the 'Sirius', and was good.
-Instead of baking it, the soldiers and convicts used to boil it up with greens.
+Persons detected in robbing gardens, or pilfering provisions, were never screened because, as every man could possess, by his utmost exertions, but a bare sufficiency to preserve life3, he who deprived his neighbour of that little, drove him to desperation.
+No new laws for the punishment of theft were